 Cougar and Safety Tips

-This large cat is one of Canada’s most dangerous predator, capable of killing prey much bigger then his own weight.
-Even a 270 kilogram moose is not safe with a cougar.
+This large cat is one of Canada’s most dangerous predator, capable of killing prey much bigger than his own weight.
+Even a 270-kilogram moose is not safe with a cougar.
 Okay, what does that mean to us?

 The mountain lion is a solitary animal.
 He is very territorial and avoids other cats except for mating.
 A cougar range can vary in size and it is usually a very large territory.

-He is an active hunter and travels long distances in search for food.
+He is an active hunter and travels long distances in search of food.
 He hunts alone and attacks from behind, breaking the neck of his prey.
-After killing the prey, he will bury it and leave it, but comes back to feed on it when hungry.
+After killing the prey, he will bury it and leave it but comes back to feed on it when hungry.

 Female cougars have two to four kittens, which she raises alone.
 They remain with their mother for 1 1/2 years.

 Male cougars that enter another male’s territory have been known to kill the kittens so that females will be more willing to mate.